 This directory provides a platform for practical information, organisations are always evolving and changing contact details.
 Forward Mid accept no responsibility for these changes.

-The Equalities Act states that you are disabled if you have: A mental or physical impairment that has an adverse effect on your ability to carry out normal day-to-day activities.
+A person has a disability if they has a physical or mental impairment that has a substantial, long-term adverse effect on his/her ability to carry out normal day-to-day activities.

 If it is a progressive medical condition and it will badly affect your ability to carry out normal day-to-day activities in the future, it will be treated as having a bad effect on you now - past disabilities are covered.